digitallinguistics/API/README.md

 #### Operations on Permissions **NOT YET SUPPORTED**
 To add or delete permissions for an object, simply make a POST or DELETE request to the resource URL with `/permissions` appended to the end.
 For example, to add a new permission for a text with the ID `17`, you would make a PUT request to `https://api.digitallinguistics.io/texts/17/permissions`.

+#### Versioning
+The DLX REST API is versioned, so that applications can continue using older versions of the API as new versions come out.
+If no version is specified, requests to the API default to the most current version.
+To specify a version, simply include the version number in the form of `/vX` immediately after the domain.
+For example, `https://api.digitallinguistics.io/v1/languages` is a request to version 1 of the API, while `https://api.digitallinguistics.io/v2/languages` is a request to version 2.

 #### Parts of the Request